SebastienGorgoni/Alternative_Investments/README.md

 To understand whether this portfolio allowed to minimize risks, we will also create 3 other types of allocations for comparison purposes:

-* Maximum Sharpe ratio portfolio
+* Maximum Sharpe ratio portfolio (With and Without Views)
 * Minimum volatility portfolio
 * Equal-weights portfolio.